MAHADEV-J/FISA-rFDynHUD/README.md

 For more information, follow me on Twitter: https://twitter.com/jaybeebrtweets.
 I (sometimes) comment on my progress there.

 ## To-do list
-* Fix row height issue
-* The text of the session status row isn't in the middle; fix that
 * Add functionality to the session status row for races that have a time limit (not very high priority until it rains)
 * Make it so that the session status row briefly turns green at every green flag (low priority)
 * Show a flag icon next to the name of drivers who have finished (low priority)
 * Add an area to the timing tower that becomes visible during pit stops and shows how long the pit stop is (optional, very low priority)
-* Create more widgets (individual car timing; old-fashioned thick timing bar with two columns) (probably won't be implemented until after first FISA WSCC race)
+* Create more widgets (race control; individual car timing; old-fashioned thick timing bar with two columns) (probably won't be implemented until after first FISA WSCC race)
+* Get rid of "magic numbers" throughout the code (i.e., create more variables)

 ## Changelog